Retrieval Practice for Secondary: KS3-4 Strategies That Stick

 Interleaving—mixing different problem types or topics during practice—forces learners to discriminate between concepts and improves transfer to novel problems.

-Learners master the procedure for this specific type.
+Blocked practice (less effective): In Maths, this means solving many similar problems together.
+For example, "Solve 10 simultaneous equations using elimination."
+Learners then only master one specific method.
 But they only retrieve the "elimination method" because that's all they see.

 Interleaved practice (more effective):

-Learners must discriminate between problem types AND retrieve the right method.
+"Solve these 10 problems.
+Students must choose the best method: elimination, substitution, or graphical.
+They need to tell the difference between problem types.
+They must also remember the correct method to use.
 This forces deeper processing and transfers better to exam questions where learners don't know which method to use.

 For related guidance, see our article on selective mutism support.